Overview - updated January 2026

 Plate 2: the large sculpture/public art near the sun dial

 For the next nearly 1.0km the path runs next to Marine Terrace with sweeping views over the ocean (Plate 3).
-There are several showers along this stretch of the walk as well as some pieces of public art (Plate 4).
+There are several showers along this stretch of the walk.

 Plate 3: Views from the path that runs next to Marine Terrace (looking north).

 The path continues south of here around a carpark and then rejoins and runs next to coastal Port Beach Road for about 400m reaching the northern end of the main carpark at Port Beach.
-Continue passed the café/restaurant, and the turnaround point is the toilet blockopposite the traffic lights (Plate 11).
+Continue past the café/restaurant, and the turnaround point is the toilet block opposite the traffic lights (Plate 10).

-Plate 11: The toilet block at Port Beach – the turnaround point
+Plate 10: The toilet block at Port Beach – the turnaround point is on the beach side